 We strongly encourage each member of the Board to attend the Annual Meeting of Stockholders.
-Due to the pandemic, we conducted the 2021 Annual Meeting in a hybrid manner permitting stockholders to formally attend either in person or virtually in a manner compliant with Delaware law.
-All of our directors then serving as directors, including Mr. Reed, formally attended the 2021 Annual Meeting, with all but one of our directors attending in person.
+We conducted the 2022 Annual Meeting in a hybrid manner permitting stockholders to formally attend either in person or virtually in a manner compliant with Delaware law.
+All directors attended the 2022 Annual Meeting in person.

-As described on page 77, the company plans to host the 2022 Annual Meeting in a "hybrid" format, with attendees expected to be able to formally attend the upcoming Annual Meeting either in person or virtually.
-The company currently expects all directors to attend the upcoming Annual Meeting in person.
+As described on page 87, the company plans to host the 2023 Annual Meeting in a "hybrid" format, with attendees expected to be able to formally attend the upcoming Annual Meeting either in person or virtually.
+The company currently expects that all directors will attend the upcoming Annual Meeting in person.